 Crime Trends in California

-- Crime rates vary dramatically across the state and by category.
+- Crime rates vary dramatically by region and by category.

-The lowest rates of both violent and property crime in 2013 were in the Sierra region (including the small rural eastern counties from Alpine to Inyo.
-The violent crime rate was also highest in the San Joaquin Valley (614); it was lowest on the south coast, which includes San Diego (286).
-Robbery varies most widely across regions: in 2012, the robbery rate in the San Francisco Bay Area (199 per 100,000 residents) was almost seven times higher than the rate in the Sierras (29).
-By contrast, larceny theft rates are the most uniform across the state: in 2012, the highest rate was 2,236 incidents per 100,000 residents, again in the San Joaquin Valley, and the lowest rate, again in the Sierras, was 1,297.
-After the San Joaquin Valley (640), the San Francisco Bay Area had the second highest auto theft rate (576), while the lowest rates were on the central coast (279) and in the Sierras (141).
-In the state’s most populous region, the Greater Los Angeles area, crime rates in all categories were close to the statewide rate.
+The lowest rates of both violent and property crime in 2013 were in the Sierra region (including the small rural counties from Alpine to Inyo) and on the South Coast (which includes Ventura, Orange, and San Diego Counties).
+Property crime rates in these two regions stood at 2,106 and 2,108 per 100,000 residents respectively, while violent crime rates were 279 and 265.
+The state’s highest rates of property and violent crime were in the relatively poor San Joaquin Valley, at 3,658 and 562 per 100,000 residents.
+The crime category that varies most widely across regions is robbery: in 2013, the robbery rate in the San Francisco Bay Area (214 per 100,000 residents) was almost nine times higher than the rate in the Sierras (24).
+By contrast, larceny theft rates are the most uniform across the state: the highest rate in 2013 was 2,058 incidents per 100,000 residents, again in the San Joaquin Valley, and the lowest rate, again in the Sierras, was 1,196.
+The highest auto theft rates were in the San Joaquin Valley (587) and the San Francisco Bay Area (569), while the lowest rates were on the South Coast (281) and in the Sierras (191).

-Sources: Federal Bureau of Investigation’s Uniform Crime Report 1960–2012 and the California Department of Justice’s Criminal Justice Statistics Center, California Crimes and Clearances Files, 2003–2012.Supported with funding from the Smith Richardson Foundation.
+Sources: Federal Bureau of Investigation’s Uniform Crime Report 1960–2012 and the California Department of Justice’s Criminal Justice Statistics Center, California Crimes and Clearances Files, 2003–2013.